Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - Added SGA - SpecificGameAnimations: file with Animations for specific games.
 It will be places with emotes available in these places specifically.<br/>
 I will add it manually and type available ones in README.
 Also you can add files for yourself in your files folder.
 More information [here](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/wiki/SpecificGameAnimations-and-how-to-make-your-own-SGA). <br/>
 (You can add your SGA in [Discussions](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/discussions/categories/your-sga-specific-game-animations) so i can add it to Github)<br/>
+- "Running" and "Idle" types for animations.
+"Running" type will change AnimationSpeed depending on the character's speed and stop when character isn't moving (staying).
+"Idle" type will play whed you're staying.
+It has a lot of configurations, so check more info on how to use it in my Wiki
 - Emote wheel (Activate by <kbd>,</kbd> button.
 You can't edit emotes for it in Gui itself (at least for now), You'll need to edit files in EmoterData folder.

 ### To do:
-- Update AutoPause function for animation
 - Double Hotkey
-- "HigherPriority" Setting for games that use Action4 animation priority
-- "Running" type for animations to have AnimationSpeed changing depending on the character's speed
 - Make size changing setting
-- Hints for settings
-- More R15 animations (there`s no other good FE R6 anims left)
+- More R15 animations
 - More Options (maybe)
 - More<br/>
 <br/>